mqcomplab/bblean/README.md

 - All functions and classes that are in *modules that end with an underscore* are also considered private (such as `bblean._private_module.private_function(...)`) and should not be used, since they can be removed or modified without warning.
-- All other functions and classes are part of the stable public API and can be safely used.
+- All other functions and classes are part of the stable public API and can be used.
+    However, expect minor breaking changes before we hit version 1.0

 ## Contributing